afnanhussain2002/video-world/Readme.md

 6. Install cors and cookie parser and use them on app.js file.

 7. app.use(cors()) and set the origin and credentials:true

+8. use express.json, urlencoded, static.

+note: json: It means this server will receive data in json format.
+      urlencoded: It means read the url special character like %,+ etc.
+      static: It means give some data to the all user in public